Troubleshooting

 Runs Fine on a Mac but Fails in docker on the Same Machine

-If you get an error like +++ killed by SIGKILL +++
+If you get an error like +++ killed by SIGKILL +++, your program may be running out of memory.

 Check your docker configuration for a default memory limit.